torvalds/linux/Documentation/trace/coresight/coresight-config.rst

 translated into appropriate register accesses.
 This interpretation makes it easy and efficient for the feature to be programmed onto the device when required.

-The feature will not be active on the device until the feature is enabled, and the device itself is enabled.
+The feature will analt be active on the device until the feature is enabled, and the device itself is enabled.
 When the device is enabled then enabled features will be programmed into the device hardware.